aradreed/aradreed.github.io/source/_posts/2014-10-15-welcome-to-my-site.markdown

 title: "Welcome to my Site"
 date: 2014-10-15 11:45:07 -0700
 comments: true
-categories:
+categories: me
 ---

 Welcome to my new website!
 I'm Arad Reed, a current first-year in Computer Science at the University of California - Santa Barbara.
-Originally from southwest Missouri, I'm trying to leave an impression in many places.
+Originally from southwest Missouri, I'm trying to leave an impression in many places. <!-- more -->

 I am a passionate programmer and overall tech enthusiast.
 I've developed in many different languages and for a variety of platforms.
 On my <a href="{{ root_url }}/projects/">projects page</a>, you can see some of what I've worked on.
 The list includes iOS devices, Android devices, Windows computers, and the Pebble smartwatch.
 Some of my favorite programming languages include Ruby, C++, and Objective - C.